alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 date:   2015-09-28 23:14:00 -0800
 ---

-General structure: small passages of personal stories, followed by more general thoughts.
-AKA, stealing the New York Times thinkpieces structure.

-When I get asked this question, here's how I respond.

-Internally: *Oh god, I have no idea.
+Internal response: *Oh god, I have no idea.
 Oh jeez, oh jeez, can I defer this decision?
 Yes?
 Okay, let's do that.*

-Externally: "Well, I have mixed feelings about it."
+External response: "Well, I have mixed feelings about it."

 vignettes:
 - First day in the lab (at start of the semester)